Introduction

 - GeoPostcodes: Worldwide postal code database for 247 countries, self-hosted, fully geocoded, standardized.

-- OpenStreetMap & GeoNames: Free, worldwide coverage, but crowdsourced and inconsistent.
+- OpenStreetMap & GeoNames: Free, worldwide coverage, but crowdsourced with varying coverage, formatting and update frequency across countries.

 - Google Maps, Precisely, HERE, TomTom: API-first; do not offer a downloadable worldwide postal code database.